sendwithus/competencies/competencies/language-php.md

 * You understand how third party libraries are used, access, their lifecycle and security implications.
 * You can explain key differences between several PHP versions (5.0 -> 5.6, 5 -> 7)
 * You can name a couple of popular frameworks and differences between them
+* You understand how to configure and use debugger

 ## How do you improve it?